imfms/custom-form-widget/README.md

   - change check method policy
     - only check myself? when fill?
     - check myself and my son? when check only?
+    - check showData and resultData when check result
   - add argument check exception on fill method

 - new feature